kibook/s1kd-tools/tools/s1kd-refs/README.md

 options.

 -i, --ignore-issue
-Always match the latest issue of an object found, regardless of the issue and language specified in the reference.
+Ignore issue info when matching.
+This will always match the latest issue of an object found, regardless of the issue specified in the reference.

 -J &lt;ns=URL&gt;
 Registers an XML namespace prefix, which can then be used in the hotspot